The Wife from the Dragon Palace: China

+Regional tales

 Lowell Edmunds, in his book Stealing Helen, provided a Chinese variant titled Long nüe ("Dragon Girl"): an elder brother tries to get rid of his younger brother by locking him in a trunk and casting him downstream.
 The youth begins to play on his bamboo flute, which draws the attention of the aquatic Dragon King.
 The deity sends two dispatches to get the human to his underwater palace, where he spends some time.
 Before he departs, the dispatches advise the human to ask for the Dragon King's pup as reward, since the little animal is the daughter of a goddess.
 The youth takes the pup with him to the human world and it becomes a beautiful maiden and they marry.
 Some time into their marriage, a servant of the emperor sights the maiden and reports back to the emperor.
 The emperor first tasks the humble flute player with providing an army in three days time.
 His supernatural wife helps him and creates the army for the emperor.
 The emperor then sends guards to take the maiden by force, but the humble man tricks the emperor and gains her back.